-We are never “in the moment.”
+We are never “at the moment.”
 Our thoughts are always pulling us in different directions.
 We obsess over what we have to do, going through past and future dialogues, and projecting and worrying about the future.
-We have the lost the ability to be fully engaged in the present moment.
+We have lost the ability to be fully engaged in the present moment.

 Deep down, we all long to experience and enjoy every moment we have.
 On some level, we need to become more like children by training ourselves to smell the roses and appreciate the simple things in life.
 We should aim to cultivate the most basic right of life—enjoyment!